purkayasta/FatRepository/README.md

 - [x] Selectable Queries (Sync and Async)
 - [x] Create Contract for the use
 - [x] Extension for service collection
-- [x] Create Factories for console applications
+- [x] Create Factories for console applications/webapi
-- [ ] Create tests for all the methods

 -------------------------------------------------------------------------